celestiaorg/celestia-node/docs/adr/adr-010-incentivized-testnet-monitoring.md

 > There are some mitigations in place for excess load or expensive queries.
 However, if too many or too expensive queries/metrics are provided components will fall over.
 It is more likely that a component will be accidentally taken out by a trusted user than by malicious action.

 So if we are concerned about the public leaderboard crashing the Prometheus instance that we use for internal dashboards, we may want to host two separate instances.
 This seems feasible by configuring OTEL Collector to export to two different Prometheus instances.
-This is a one way door, I suggest sticking with one instance for now and if we observe scenarios where the Prometheus instance falls over, we can explore a hosted option or running separate instances per use case.
+This is a one way door, I suggest sticking with one instance because Grafana Cloud guarantees 99.5% uptime.

 ### Should node operators be able to emit metrics and traces to multiple OTEL collectors?

-During the incentivized testnet, if we require node operators to emit metrics (and traces) to a Celestia managed OTEL Collector, then they won't be able to also emit metrics to an OTEL Collector they manage (based on our current implementation).
+~~During the incentivized testnet, if we require node operators to emit metrics (and traces) to a Celestia managed OTEL Collector, then they won't be able to also emit metrics to an OTEL Collector they manage (based on our current implementation).~~ This is no longer a concern because we expect celestia-node operators to run their own OTEL Collector agent alongside celestia-node.
+Under this architecture, node operators are at liberty to configure multiple exporters and can therefore export to multiple OTEL collectors by routing traffic through their agent collector.

 ### How to send data over HTTPS